clnsmth/soso/docs/source/dev/design.rst

 Testing
 -------

 The test suite utilizes the strategy design pattern to implement a standardized set of checks that all strategies must undergo (`tests/test_strategies.py`).
 It verifies that returned property values (resource types and data types) adhere to SOSO conventions.
-It ensures that null values (e.g., `""` for strings) or containers (e.g., `[]` for lists) are not returned, thereby reducing the accumulation of detritus in the resultant SOSO record.
+It ensures that null values (e.g., `""`) or containers (e.g., `[]`) are not returned, thereby reducing the accumulation of detritus in the resultant SOSO record.
 Additionally, verification tests against snapshots of full SOSO records help check the consistency of inputs and outputs produced by the system (`tests/test_main.py`).

 Setting up tests for a new strategy requires only creating a strategy instance, essentially a metadata record read into the strategy module, and running through each method test in the `test_strategies.py` module.
 To test negative cases, an empty metadata record is used.
 This helps ensure that strategy methods correctly handle scenarios where the metadata record lacks content.